guidebooks/store/guidebooks/ml/codeflare/training/index.md

 from.
 The term ML model refers to the model artifact that is created by the training process.

+## Which training application do you want to run?

 === "BERT"
     --8<-- "./bert"